evenhand-ottawa/evenhand-backend/README.md

 * `master` is for production, `development` is for development
 * Don't commit directly to `development` or `master`; use feature branches and PRs instead

+## Deployment
+Deployment is currently automated.
+The development enviroment deploys to https://evenhand-backend.herokuapp.com/

 ## Algolia
 ### Configuring
 To use full-text search you need an Algolia API key.